-Prawns have been a constant seafood favourite of many.
-They’re available all year round and for that, we can eat them during summer, winter, Easter or even Christmas – for that matter we can grab any opportunity that presents itself to consume them.
-Prawns are fantastic for our body; they are high in protein, iron, zinc and Vitamin E. In addition, prawns also contain omega-3 fatty acids that is considered as a source of healthy fats and good for the heart.
-They are easy to prepare and cook; on top of that they can be successfully incorporated into other dishes.
+Australian prawns have been a constant seafood favourite of many, they’re available all year round and for that, we can eat them during Summer, Winter, Easter, Christmas or at any opportunity that presents itself to consume them.
+Prawns are fantastic for our body, they are high in protein, iron, zinc and Vitamin E. Prawns also contain omega-3 fatty acids that is considered as a source of healthy fats and good for the heart.
+They are easy to prepare and cook and on top of that they can be successfully incorporated into other dishes.

-Australia has always been rich in marine resources.
-There are 4 main species of prawns available.
+There are 4 main species of Australian prawns available.
 They are as follows:

 There are 2 species of endeavour prawns – blue endeavour prawns and red endeavour prawns.
 The blue endeavour prawns can be found on sandy or muddy sand to a depth of 60 metres.
 The red endeavour prawns are usually found in muddy substrates and in depth of 95 metres.
 They reach their reproductive maturity at 6 months of age.

 Prawns are sold cooked or raw and frozen as well as fresh.
 For fresh prawns (cooked or raw) they can be refrigerated for up to 2 to 3 days at the temperature of 0 to 4 degrees Celsius.
 The best place to store your prawns is at the coldest part of the fridge.
 Wrap them tightly and avoid any contact with other foods in the refrigerator.
 For fresh prawns that haven’t been frozen, you can be kept in the freezer for up to 3 months at a temperature of -18 degrees Celsius or lower.

 - U/6 = 12 prawns per kg (huge)

 - U/8 = 16 prawns per kg (huge)

 - U/10 = 20 prawns per kg (x-large)

 - U/15 = 30 prawns per kg (x-large)